Altitude Sports and Entertainment: Programming

-Altitude also holds television rights to Major League Lacrosse's Denver Outlaws and the AHL's Colorado Eagles (an affiliate of the Avalanche).
-Altitude also broadcasts live college athletics from the Rocky Mountain Athletic Conference.
+Altitude also holds television rights to Major League Lacrosse's Denver Outlaws and college athletics from the Rocky Mountain Athletic Conference.
 They also simulcast select college football games from Montana, Montana State, New Mexico State and the Southland Conference.
-The channel previously broadcast Southeastern Conference, Western Athletic Conference, Big East Conference, and Big 12 Conference games from ESPN+.
+The channel previously broadcast Southeastern Conference, Western Athletic Conference, Big East Conference, Big 12 Conference games from ESPN+, and the American Hockey League's Colorado Eagles from 2004 to 2015.

 It also airs entertainment programming including live theatrical productions and concerts, as well as a simulcast of veteran basketball referee Irv Brown's weekdaily radio program.
 Former Colorado governor Bill Owens hosted a talk show on the network during the final two years of his administration.

-As the team is principally owned by Kroenke, Altitude serves as production partner for the Los Angeles Rams' NFL preseason games.
+Altitude serves as a production partner for the Los Angeles Rams' NFL preseason games.
+Kroenke is the Rams' principal owner.

 On August 10, 2022, Altitude signed a two-year agreement with the Air Force Academy to air college football, men's and women's college basketball and college ice hockey events hosted by the Academy.

 Broadcast regions

 Altitude covers a ten-state area.
 Due to restrictions imposed by the NBA and NHL, Avalanche and Nuggets games are not available in all areas.
-To comply with these restrictions, Altitude divides its broadcast area into eight zones.
+To comply with these restrictions, Altitude divides its broadcast area into multiple zones.